keenlabs/Keen-Docs/source/data_analysis/filters.rst

 * **operator** (required) - the string code for the filter operator you’d like to use.
 * **value** (required) - the value to compare to the property specified in "property_name".

-.. note:: **property_name** will need the "body" prefix to filter on user defined properties.

 .. include:: operators.txt

 Because not all filter operators make sense for the different property data types, only certain ones are valid for each type.